Getting Started / Requesting Accommodations Steps

 • Email: access@marymount.edu

-STEP 3.
-Meet with SAS staff
+STEP 3) Meet with SAS for an Intake Session

-• Intake meetings typically last about one hour and can be conducted on campus, over the telephone, or via Zoom video call.
-Students may choose to bring a parent or advocate with them to this meeting.
+• Intake meetings typically last about 1 hour and can be conducted on in person on campus, the telephone, or virtually via Zoom or another platform.

 • Students are required to participate in the interactive process.
 During this meeting, students should be prepared to discuss: